Colas, cigarettes: North Korea airline diversifies as threats mount of sanctions

 - Posted 21 Apr 2017 08:40

-PYONGYANG/SEOUL: Even after disembarking from North Korea's Air Koryo plane at Pyongyang airport, it's difficult to miss the airline's brand.
-The Air Koryo conglomerate makes cigarettes and fizzy drinks, besides owning a taxi fleet and petrol stations: and all have the same flying crane logo as the carrier.
+PYONGYANG: Even after disembarking from North Korea's Air Koryo plane at Pyongyang airport, it's difficult to miss the airline's brand.
+The Air Koryo conglomerate makes cigarettes and fizzy drinks, besides owning a taxi fleet and petrol stations: And all have the same flying crane logo as the carrier.

 The military-controlled airline expanded into consumer products in earnest in recent months, visitors to the isolated country say.
 It was not clear if the diversification into the domestic market was related to the loss of many international routes when the United Nations slapped economic sanctions on North Korea for its nuclear and ballistic missile programs.